Becoming a father is a boon. Becoming a father of a girl child is a bigger blessing. most of the fathers know what their daughter means to them.

-All the fathers and the to-be fathers can completely understand how it feels when your wife makes you feel your child’s kicks inside the womb.
-Not to forget the feel of topsy-turvy movements, swear on God, apprehensions if any, are flushed out at that particular time.
+All the fathers and to-be fathers can know how it feels when your wife makes you feel your child’s kicks inside the womb.
+Not to forget the feel of topsy-turvy movements, swear on God, apprehensions if any, are flushed out at that time.

 Everyone in the family is waiting for that time, they call it the D-day.
-And now, my family along with friends and relatives have started asking us, what are you expecting- a boy or a girl…one of the few big things they want to know from you at this time.
+And now, my family along with friends and relatives are asking us, what are you expecting- a boy or a girl?
+One of the few big things they want to know from you at that time.

 Well, my answer to them is clear, ‘I don’t care, only my child should be healthy at the time of birth, that’s it.’

-Huh……really?
-Do I really feel this way?
+Huh…… really?
+Do I feel this way?
 Does my mind has the same clarity as my words?

 Well, I am sorry but I am not sure.

 ‘I don’t care’ is what I always believed but not today.
-Yes, there are a lot of uncertainties and unanswered questions today.
+There are a lot of uncertainties and unanswered questions today.